-If Chrome launches but does not load your app, check that your app project is running in Mendix Studio Pro.
-If it is, click the Stop button, then click Run Locally again to restart your app.
+If Chrome launches but does not load your app, check that your app is running in Mendix Studio Pro.
+If it is, click the Stop button, then click the play button (Run Locally) again to restart your app.

 You should see this page: